-The \$206 million decline in comprehensive income from the Prior Quarter was primarily attributed to a \$94 million unfavorable change in the fair value of derivative instruments, net of tax and a \$163 million unfavorable change in currency translation, partially offset by a \$52 million improvement in net income.
-Currency translation gains and losses are primarily related to non-U.S. subsidiaries with a functional currency other than U.S. dollars whereby assets and liabilities are translated from the respective functional currency into U.S. dollars using period-end exchange rates.
-The change in currency translation in the Quarter was primarily attributed to locations utilizing the euro, British pound sterling, Brazilian real, Canadian dollar, Chinese renminbi and Mexican peso as the functional currency.
+The \$201 million improvement in comprehensive income from the Prior Quarter was primarily attributed to a \$178 million improvement in net income and a \$22 million favorable change in the fair value of derivative instruments, net of tax.
 As part of the overall risk management, the Company uses derivative instruments to (i) reduce our exposure to changes in interest rates attributed to the Company's borrowings and (ii) reduce foreign currency exposure to translation of certain foreign operations.
 The Company records changes to the fair value of these instruments in Accumulated other comprehensive loss.
 The change in fair value of these instruments in fiscal 2020 versus fiscal 2019 is primarily attributed to the change in the forward interest and foreign exchange curves between measurement dates.

-Comparison of the Two Quarterly Periods Ended March 28, 2020 (the "YTD") and the Two Quarterly Periods Ended March 30, 2019 (the "Prior YTD")
+Comparison of the Three Quarterly Periods Ended June 27, 2020 (the "YTD") and the Three Quarterly Periods Ended June 29, 2019 (the "Prior YTD")